shanemileham/shanemileham.github.io/_kb/athletic/balance.md

 ### Notes from Wikipedia
 Maintaining balance requires coordination of input from multiple sensory systems including the vestibular, somatosensory, and visual systems.[3]
-- Vestibular system: sense organs that regulate equilibrium (equilibrioception); directional information as it relates to head position (internal gravitational, linear, and angular acceleration)
+- **Vestibular system**: sense organs that regulate equilibrium (equilibrioception); directional information as it relates to head position (internal gravitational, linear, and angular acceleration)
-- Somatosensory system: senses of proprioception and kinesthesia of joints; information from skin and joints (pressure and vibratory senses); spatial position and movement relative to the support surface; movement and position of different body parts relative to each other
+- **Somatosensory system**: senses of proprioception and kinesthesia of joints; information from skin and joints (pressure and vibratory senses); spatial position and movement relative to the support surface; movement and position of different body parts relative to each other
-- Visual system: Reference to verticality of body and head motion; spatial location relative to objects
+- **Visual system**: Reference to verticality of body and head motion; spatial location relative to objects

 There are environmental factors that can affect balance such as light conditions, floor surface changes, alcohol, drugs, and ear infection.